BrandonBSecure/Virtual-Network-Project-1.0/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

 - Ansible allows quick and easy deployment without repetitious manual configuration.
-This minimizes if not completely eliminating human error.
+This minimizes if not completely eliminates human error.

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._